 The Company's agreements with licensors and developers generally require it to make advance royalty payments and pay royalties based on product sales.
 Prepaid royalties are amortized at the contractual royalty rate as cost of sales based on actual net product sales.
 The Company continually evaluates the future realization of prepaid royalties, and charges to cost of sales any amount that management deems unlikely to be realized at the contractual royalty rate.
 Prepaid royalties are classified as current and non-current assets based upon estimated net product sales within the next year.
 No prepaid royalties were written down for the three months ended July 31, 2001 and July 31, 2000.
 For the nine months ended July 31, 2001 and 2000, prepaid royalties were written down by \$75,000 and \$110,000, respectively, to estimated net realizable value.

-Amortization of prepaid royalties amounted to \$3,836,000 and \$3,743,000 for the three months ended July 31, 2001 and 2000, respectively, and \$9,640,000 and \$11,647,000 for the nine months ended July 31, 2001 and 2000, respectively.
+For the three and nine months ended July 31, 2001, amortization of prepaid royalties amounted to \$3,770,000 and \$12,438,000, respectively, which is included in total royalty expense of \$4,181,000 and \$13,486,000, respectively.
+For the three and nine months ended July 31, 2000 royalty expense was comprised solely of amortization of prepaid royalties, which amounted to \$1,747,000 and \$4,862,000, respectively.

 The Company capitalizes internal software development costs subsequent to establishing technological feasibility of a title.
 Amortization of such costs as cost of sales is based on the greater of the proportion of current year sales to total estimated sales commencing with the title's release or the straight-line method.
 The Company continually evaluates the recoverability of capitalized costs.
-No capitalized software costs were written off for the three months ended July 31, 2001 while \$389,000 was written off as part of an impairment charge for the nine months ended July 31, 2001.
-No capitalized software costs were written off for the three months ended July 31, 2000 while \$249,000 were written off for the nine months ended July 31, 2000 and \$143,000 for the three months ended July 31, 2001 and 2000, respectively, and \$2,804,000 and \$472,000 for the nine months ended July 31, 2001 and 2000, respectively.
+No capitalized software costs were written off for the three months ended July 31, 2001 while \$389,000 were written off as part of the impairment charge for the nine months ended July 31, 2001.
+No capitalized software costs were written off for the three months ended July 31, 2000 while \$249,000 were written off for the nine months ended July 31, 2000.
+Amortization of capitalized software costs amounted to \$863,000 and \$143,000 for the three months ended July 31, 2001 and 2000, respectively, and \$2,804,000 and \$472,000 for the nine months ended July 31, 2001 and 2001 and 2000, respectively.